Where to get free state maps

 Consider using a highlighter or pen to mark your route on the map.
 This can help you to keep track of your progress and identify any areas you may need to revisit later.

 Don’t be afraid to ask for directions if you get lost.
 Maps are great tools, but they are not always 100% accurate.
-If you are unsure of your location, don’t be afraid to ask for help from locals or stop at a rest area or visitor center to get your bearings.
+If you don’t know where you are, ask locals or stop at a rest area or visitor center for help.

 What else you can do with your maps?